FlipEnergy/redesigned-garbanzo/README.md

 ## Dependencies

+### google SDK
+You need gcloud cli to auth against the cluster

+### kubectl
+We're working with a k8s cluster so you might want to install this too.

 ### Docker and Docker-compose
 To avoid downloading tools, I just use docker images of them.
 Easier to upgrade and maintain.
 Local dev will also be using docker and docker-compose.
 We'll be runninng [Helmsman](https://github.com/Praqma/helmsman) thru docker for deployments.